-Last year we released a survey to our fans and newsletter subscribers in regards to their sleeping habits.
-While we learned a lot of interesting information, we found that our fans tended to fall asleep between 10pm – 12am and wake up between 5am – 7am, which is considered to be a generally average range of time to sleep.
-However, who wants to just be “average”, especially when it comes to sleep quality?
+Every year we survey our fans and newsletter subscribers about their sleeping habits.
+While we learned a lot of interesting information, we found that our fans tend to fall asleep between 10pm – 12am and wake up between 5am – 7am, which is considered to be a generally average range of time to sleep.
+However, who wants to be “average,” especially when it comes to sleep quality?
 Today, we’re going to discuss the telltale signs that show you might not be sleeping as well as you think.

 If You Can’t Shed Those Pounds